Read our Privacy Notice

 Due to the nature and function of Be Part of Research, it has to link to other websites to obtain the data presented on the site.
 The sites that Be Part of Research links to are third-party sites and the site does not control the way these sites use your information.
 If you choose to access these sites using the links provided, the operators of these sites may collect information from you that may be used by them in accordance with their privacy policies; please be aware, these policies may differ from ours.
 You should read their privacy policies carefully to find out what happens to any information that is collected by these services when you use them.

 The security of Be Part of Research is managed by the NIHR Information Systems Function, on behalf of the Department of Health and Social Care.
 This Function has the appropriate technical expertise to protect against unlawful processing and/or accidental loss of information.

-Be Part of Research is hosted on the Amazon Web Services platform, a cloud-based software platform which provides for disaster recovery processes across its servers, which are all located within the European Economic Area (EEA).
-None of the data contained within Be Part of Research will go outside the EEA.
+Be Part of Research is hosted on the Amazon Web Services platform, a cloud-based software platform which provides for disaster recovery processes across its servers, which are all located within the European Economic Area (EEA) or the UK.
+None of the data contained within Be Part of Research will go outside the UK or EEA.
 The Be Part of Research platform is accredited to ISO 27001 security standards.